|The jOOQ User Manual : Getting started with jOOQ : Different use cases for jOOQ : jOOQ as a SQL builder with code generation||previous : next|

 In addition to using jOOQ as a standalone SQL builder, you can also use jOOQ's code generation features in order to compile your SQL statements using a Java compiler against an actual database schema.
 This adds a lot of power and expressiveness to just simply constructing SQL using custom strings and literals, as you can be sure that all database artefacts actually exist in the database, and that their type is correct.
+We strongly recommend using this approach.
 An example is given here:

 // Fetch a SQL string from a jOOQ Query in order to manually execute it with another tool.
 String sql = create.select(BOOK.TITLE, AUTHOR.FIRST_NAME, AUTHOR.LAST_NAME) .from(BOOK) .join(AUTHOR) .on(BOOK.AUTHOR_ID.eq(AUTHOR.ID)) .where(BOOK.PUBLISHED_IN.eq(1948)) .getSQL();